-1. Which two are advantages of hardware RAID controllers?
+1. Which of the following is correct about hardware RAID controllers?

-c.
-Dedicated cache memory increases server write performance
+c) Dedicated cache memory decreases server write performance

-2. Which two RAID types use parity for data protection?
+2. Which RAID type doesn’t use parity for data protection?

 3. Which one of these is characteristic of RAID 5?